kyuukestu/pokepedia-wiki/notes/trainers101.aviation-permit.md

 #### **Trainers or Pokémon with Special Needs**

 Provisions allowed for trainers or pokemon who have physical or sensory impairments, injuries, require specialized equipment, or otherwise require non-standard considerations for flight.

+### **SectION 8: Prohibited Activities**

+- Flying mounts may not be used for illegal activities or to facilitate the commission of crimes.
+- Private citizens may not use flying mounts to carry hazardous materials or engage in mounted aerial combat without express Pokemon League permission.
+- Operators may not fly in restricted airspace or near sensitive infrastructure, such as military installations or power plants, without proper authorization.